-    If you’re looking for an excellent dust collection in your sander this Festool model will be perfect for you.
-Festool is a leader among power tools manufacturers and I’m sure you won’t be disappointed.
+If you’re looking for an excellent dust collection in your sander, this Festool sander will be perfect for you.
+Festool is a leader among power tools manufacturers, and I’m sure you won’t be disappointed.
 But quality comes with a price tag, so be prepared to spend some bucks.

-This Rotex sander has 6-inch pad with 17 holes with the fastfix pad and that means tool-less and fast pad changes.
-No need to have to sanders with different grits on them, just change the pad and you’re ready to go.
+This Rotex sander has a 6-inch pad with 17 holes with the fastfix pad, which means tool-less and fast pad changes.
+No need to have many sanders with different grits on them.
+Just change the pad, and you’re ready to go.

-Very little vibrations with electronic vibration control-great if you working long period of time and automatic dust extractor shut on/off are another great features as well as consistent speed under pressure with MMC electronic controls.
 This tool has a great balance and awesome control.
-As in the Bosch 1250devs bearings and gears are enclosed so better protection against dust mean longer tool life.
+As in the Bosch 1250devs, bearings and gears are enclosed, so better protection against dust means longer tool life.

-That’s not the only similarities to Bosch sander.
-It also and similar OPM and power as well as a dual mode for aggressive stock removal or polishing and random orbital mode for fine sanding.
+That’s not the only similarity to Bosch sander.
+It also and similar OPM, power, and a dual-mode for aggressive stock removal or polishing and random orbital mode for fine sanding.
 Overall great sander but a bit pricey.